spectrocloud/librarium/docs/docs-content/automation/crossplane/deploy-cluster-aws-crossplane.md

 Palette supports using [Crossplane](https://www.crossplane.io) to create and manage Kubernetes [host clusters](../../glossary-all.md#host-cluster) across major infrastructure providers.
-This section guides you on how to use Crossplane to deploy a Kubernetes cluster in AWS that is managed by Palette.
+This section guides you on how to use Crossplane to deploy a Palette-managed Kubernetes cluster in AWS.

 ## Prerequisites